EdDataScienceEES/tutorial-rayrr13/docs/index.md

 orditorp(inv.NMDS, display = "sites", cex = 1.25, air = 0.1) # add site numbers in black
 ~~~
 <center><img title = "Messy basic NMDS plot" img src="report_figures/base_NMDSplot_messy.png" alt="Img"></center>
 *Figure 3.
-NMDS representation with numbers representing the different sites and labels indicating the different species.*
+NMDS representation with numbers representing the different sites and labels indicating the different species.
+NMDS stress = 0.114, n = 60*

 We can now see what dot corresponds to each community and what cross
 corresponds to each invertebrate order.
 The `air = ...` argument is simply just to add empty space around text labels.
 Nevertheless, the plot still looks a bit confusing and messy.
 It isn't telling us anything about the relationship between different environmental variables and community composition.
 It is simply telling us what communities are more similar to one another without giving any background environmental information for these communities.